dmarcinkovic/Survive/README.md

     which OpenGL extensions are supported on the target platform.
     * C++ compiler that supports c++20 standard
     * `openAL`: Cross-platform 3D audio API.
+    * `CMake`: Cross-platform software tool for managing the build process of software using a compiler-independent method.

  * ##Linux
  * On Linux you can use `clang` or `gcc` compiler.